cenullum/cube-mining/README.md

 - **Right Click**: Place block
 - **Q**: Cycle held items (Gun, Pickaxe, Sword, etc.)
 - **M**: Toggle Performance Overlay (Off / Text / Text + Graph)
+- **K**: Toggle Ambient Occlusion
 - **P**: Toggle Noclip / Free Cam mode
-- **T**: Spawn mouse
-at targeted block
+- **T**: Spawn mouse at targeted block
 - **Y**: Spawn mice rapidly while held

 ## Scope & Technical Notes

-- **Scale**: The project is currently focused on a single **16x16x16** voxel cube.
-It does not implement a chunking system or procedural terrain generation like Minecraft.
+- **Scale**: The project is focused on a single 16x16x16 voxel cube.
+It does not implement a chunking system or procedural terrain generation.
-- **Threading**: Mesh generation and GPU buffer updates are currently handled on the **main thread**.
-So it fps frops until it create whole mesh.
+- **Threading**: Mesh generation and GPU buffer updates are handled on the main thread.
-- **Optimization**: To maximize performance, surfaces of cubes that are not visible (i.e., touching another solid block) are excluded from the mesh.
-As you can see in the image, faces are only added when "holes" are created, ensuring efficient rendering.
+- **Culling**: Surfaces that are not visible (touching another solid block) are excluded from the mesh.
+Faces are added when "holes" are created.
-- **Item Voxelization Architecture**: Unlike the world mesh which uses a greedy culling approach, the `voxelizer` script analyzes sprite transparency to extrude edges.
-It generates a high-detail mesh with front/back quads and individual side faces for every solid pixel, creating a true 3D effect from a 2D source.
+- **Item Voxelization**: Analyzes sprite transparency to extrude edges.
+Generates mesh with front/back quads and side faces for solid pixels.

 <img width="1920" height="1080" alt="Screenshot from 2026-02-19 14-57-07" src="https://github.com/user-attachments/assets/f7e17863-a4b6-4cc2-af10-5a087cc3be77" />